Sarawak May 28 – June 6, 2017

 GUNING MULU NATIONAL PARK

 Gunung Mulu National Park is Unesco World Heritage listed.
 53,000 hectares big, it lies in eastern Sarawak just south of the Brunei border.
 It is known for its karst formations with pinnacles and magnificent caves.
 It’s altitude varies from 27m at the park headquarters on the floodplains to 2,377m at Mulu summit with topography from flat but deeply cut floodplains to the steep mountain slopes and vertical cliffs of the limestone gorges.
-The annual rainfall is 4.5m with no real dry season, but is highest in April-May and October-November and lowest in July-September.
-Average temperatures in the lowlands are 23-26C and at summit of Gunung Mulu 14-18C.
+The annual rainfall is 4.5m with no real dry season but is highest in April-May and October-November and lowest in July-September.
+Average temperatures in the lowlands are 23-26C and at the summit of Gunung Mulu 14-18C.

 Tropical rainforest (jungle) exists only under 22.5 degrees – it requires high daily temperatures and at least 200mm of rainfall per month.
 Mulu lies at 4 degrees north.

 Biodiversity.
 The park has amazing biodiversity with 2,000 species of flowering plants (especially palms), 450 species of ferns, 1,700 species of mosses, 4,000 species of fungi, 115 mammals (including 54 species of bats), 305 birds, 197 reptiles and amphibians, 48 fish, and more than 20,000 types of insects and spiders.
-Many cave living species are unique.
+Many cave-living species are unique.

 Most visitors to tropical rainforests expect to see huge numbers of birds, mammals and reptiles scurrying about on the forest floor and swinging through the trees – but that is not what they are like.
 Despite high biodiversity, there is low species abundance.
 The animals are all there but are generally very shy of us predatory humans and most of us are not very clever at spotting them.
 We smoke, wear insect repellent, antiperspirants and perfumes and we make noise.
 Then animals know we are coming long before we are close enough to see them.

 Mulu is best known for its caves, as these are the largest caves in the world.
-The caves were first discovered in 1856m but basically forgotten until 1961 when they were rediscovered.
+The caves were first discovered in 1856m but forgotten until 1961 when they were rediscovered.
 It wasn’t until 1978 that they were actively explored.

 Why are Mulu’s caves so big?
 The upper limestone layer here is 1500m thick and extremely fine-grained and thus very hard.
 The limestone under it is thin and much more fragile.
 With movement of the earth’s crust, the area was tilted and folded 30 degrees producing cracks and fractures, allowing easy movement of water through the hard limestone.
 As tropical areas get lots of rain, cave formation can occur relatively rapidly in geologic time.
-The cave passages at Mulu are generally long, straight, wide and tend to be circular in cross-section with very little roof collapse.
+The cave passages at Mulu are generally long, straight, and wide and tend to be circular in cross-section with very little roof collapse.

-The caves of Mulu have classic underground geomorphology, especially the sediments and layered sequences of wall notches showing 1.5million years of geologic history.
+The caves of Mulu have classic underground geomorphology, especially the sediments and layered sequences of wall notches showing 1.5 million years of geologic history.
 The giant doline of the Garden of Eden is one of the world’s finest examples of the collapse process of charts terrain.
 Cave fauna have evolved from ancient groups that have largely disappeared.
 This has been possible because of the large transfer of food energy from the forest to caves by bats and swiftlets.
 Millions of bats and swiftlets entering and leaving the caves is a spectacle.

-There are 3 ‘Show Cave‘: 1.
+There are 3 ‘Show Caves‘: 1.
 Deer and Lang Caves (Deer is the largest cave passage in the world, although this would be disputed by Vietnam; this tour is always at the end of the day to see the millions of bats exiting the cave at dusk, both these caves are included in the Garden of Eden tour).
 2. Clearwater Cave and Cave of the Winds (see below) and 3.
-The Fast Lane (includes a 20minute longboat trip, climbs up to the stalactites at the top of the cave).
+The Fast Lane (includes a 20-minute longboat trip, climbs up to the stalactites at the top of the cave).

 There are several “adventure” caves: 1.
-Lagangs Cave (family oriented) 2.
+Lagangs Cave (family-oriented) 2.
 Race Cave (see below) 3.
 Clearwater Revival (see below) 4.
 Clearwater Connection (advanced cave, takes 6-8 hours; begins in Cave of the Winds and continues for 5kms of Clearwater Cave, climbs over boulders using fixed ropes and a 1.5km river section that requires swimming) 5.
 Sarawak Chamber (2 days/1 night, 3h trek, the world’s largest enclosed space – 600m long, 415m wide and 100m high, must be able to swim; one of our guides said it was not a great cave to visit as you can only see the roof and floor, but nothing else as the distances are so big) 6.
 Kenayaland Cave and Fruit bat Cave (4-5h) and 7.
 Stonehorse Cave (2-3h).

 There are several guided walks: 1.
 Canopy Skywalk (see below) 2.
 Night Walk (see below) 3.
 Garden of Eden (see below) 4.
 Pinnacles and 5.
 Mulu Summit (24kms, 2400m elevation gain, 4 days/3 nights, guide required).

 There are several unguided walks: 1.
 Botanical Heritage Trail (1.5km, signs explaining the plants) 2.
 Kenyalang Loop 3.
 Paku Valley (8kms that takes 5-6h) 4.
 Paku Waterfall (see below) 5.
 Long Langsat Walk (see below) and 6.
-Kuala Litut + Camp 5 (90 minute longboat ride
+Kuala Litut + Camp 5 (90-minute longboat ride

 May 27-28.
 It was a long day of travel – a 3h train from Shenfang (the closest high-speed rail station to Hongqiao) to Hangzhou, a 4h flight in the middle of the night to Kuala Lumpur, a 2 hr flight to Miri, Sarawak and then a 30m flight to Mulu National Park.
 But we accomplished all of that in 24 hours because of lots of great flight connections on Air Asia.
 I was able to store my large pack in the Hangzhou rail station for 20 RMB per day and we were able to spend some time in downtown Miri (not much to see or eat).
-We had a great Uber driver in Miri, an older Chinese guy who had relatives in Canada and traveled there often.
+We had a great Uber driver in Miri, an older Chinese guy who had relatives in Canada and travelled there often.
 We would have saved considerable money by booking our Air Asia flights earlier.

 We took a shuttle from the airport to the NP headquarters for 5MR each.
 Other than supporting the local economy, this drive is only about 1km and would make a nice walk after sitting in an airport and on a plane.
 Turn right (west) out of the airport, walk 10 minutes, turn left at the sign and walk 10 minutes to the bridge that crosses the river and enter the park.
 After lots of initial confusion about our booking, we determined that we were staying in the hostel for the 28th, 30th and 31st (110MR/night for two) and a longhouse for the 29th and 1st (260MR per night, but with a private bathroom, air conditioning, nice bedding and four single beds).
 So for 3 of our mornings, we had to pack up all our stuff and move.
 After we had bought cereal in Miri for breakfasts, we learned that breakfasts are included in the accommodation.
-Instead of paying the high cost of non-dorm accommodation and relatively high cost of accommodation provided by the National Park, there are several guesthouses along the road to the airport – most charged 30RM/night, and this is where most people visiting the park stayed (either there or at the very expensive Marriott down the road).
+Instead of paying the high cost of non-dorm accommodation and the relatively high cost of accommodation provided by the National Park, there are several guesthouses along the road to the airport – most charged 30RM/night, and this is where most people visiting the park stayed (either there or at the very expensive Marriott down the road).
 The first (D’Cave) is right at the intersection and there are three more along the road toward the park, two right at the bridge.

 Night walk.
-This followed a loop through the forest all on boardwalk.
+This followed a loop through the forest all on a boardwalk.
 The main thing to see are insects and spiders: many thorny stick insects (some are huge and we saw a copulating couple where the female was 10x the size of the male), millipedes, tarantulas, scorpions, normal stick insects and heard the constant magical sound of katydids.
-There were two birds (one a rufus kingfisher) that sat on branches a few feet above our heads).
-There were also big river frogs and tiny tree-hole frogs (they tune the pitch of their calls to resonate inside hollows in trea to make the calls louder – this is the preferred place for them to mate), many geckos and giant snails that hung out on tree trunks.
-Snakes are apparently common sightings but we didn’t see any.
+There were two birds (one a Rufus kingfisher) that sat on branches a few feet above our heads).
+There were also big river frogs and tiny tree-hole frogs (they tune the pitch of their calls to resonate inside hollows in trees to make the calls louder – this is the preferred place for them to mate), many geckos and giant snails that hung out on tree trunks.
+Snakes are common sightings but we didn’t see any.
 It was a pleasant walk in the woods.

 We hope to go out on our own in the coming nights.